-3.2 The headteacher
+3.2 The SLT lead

-The headteacher will:
+The SLT lead will:

-- Make sure all staff are aware of this policy and understand their role in its implementation. - Ensure that there is a sufficient number of trained staff available to implement this policy and deliver against all individual healthcare plans (IHPs), including in contingency and emergency situations. - Take overall responsibility for the development of IHPs. - Make sure that school staff are appropriately insured and aware that they are insured to support students in this way. - Contact the school nursing service or the appropriate medical professional in the case of any student who has a medical condition that may require additional support at school. - Ensure that systems are in place for obtaining information about a child's medical needs and that this information is kept up to date.
+- Make sure all staff are aware of this policy and understand their role in its implementation. - Ensure that there is a sufficient number of trained staff available to implement this policy and deliver against all individual healthcare plans (IHPs), including in contingency and emergency situations. - Take overall responsibility for the development of IHPs. - Make sure that school staff are appropriately insured and aware that they are insured to support students in this way. - Oversee referrals made to the school nursing service or the appropriate medical professional in the case of any student who has a medical condition that may require additional support at - Ensure that systems are in place for obtaining information about a child's medical needs and that this information is kept up to date.